 The Nominating Committee shall explain in detail to each individual selected for office, the duties and responsibilities for his or her respective office and the general policies and objectives of the prospective Commodore.
 No member shall serve on the Nominating Committee more than two consecutive years.

 SECTION 5.
 The slate of officers, consisting of the Commodore, Vice Commodore, Rear Commodore, Fleet Captain, Secretary, Treasurer, and three members for election to the Board of Directors shall be nominated by the Nominating Committee at least fifty (50) days before the annual meeting.
 Said Committee shall report the slate chosen by it to the Board of Directors prior to the public posting of the slate.
 The Board of Directors shall not have the right to vote the slate or any individual thereof.
 No public disclosure of the slate shall be made prior to its submission to the Board of Directors.
 The Committee shall instruct the Secretary to notify the membership by posting on the Club bulletin board at least forty-five (45) days before election, the complete slate of nominees for all offices to be filled by the election at the annual meeting.
-The Nominating Committee’s slate so posted on the bulletin board will advise the members of the right, by written sponsorship of fifteen (15) or more regular members in good standing, filed with the Secretary not later than 35 days prior to the annual meeting, to nominate any one or more individuals for office.
-The Secretary will then, within 30 days prior to the annual meeting, mail to the members entitled to vote, a written ballot with appropriate instructions for the election of officers and directors.
+The Nominating Committee’s slate so posted on the bulletin board will advise the members of the right, by written or by electronic means, sponsorship of fifteen (15) or more regular members in good standing, filed with the Secretary not later than thirty-five (35) days prior to the annual meeting, to nominate any one or more individuals for office.
+The Secretary will then, within thirty (30) days prior to the annual meeting, mail or electronic means to the members entitled to vote, a written or electronic ballot with appropriate instructions for the election of officers and directors.

-Officers and Directors will be elected only by the results of the filled in, written ballots.
-In order to be counted, the written ballots must reach the Club Secretary on or before the call for election at the annual meeting.
+Officers and Directors will be elected only by the results of the filled in ballots.
+In order to be counted, the written or electronic ballots must reach the Club Secretary on or before the call for election at the annual meeting.

-At the annual meeting, the Commodore will make a call for election and for all written ballots not heretofore filed with the Secretary.
-The Commodore shall thereupon appoint three tellers to count the ballots received in the mail along with those turned in at the meeting.
+At the annual meeting, the Commodore will make a call for election and for all written or electronic ballots not heretofore filed with the Secretary.
+The Commodore shall thereupon appoint three tellers to count the ballots received in the mail or by electronic means along with those turned in at the meeting.